ChristineTzeng/ChristineTzeng.github.io/index.md

   <h2> Presentations </h2>
   <ul>
     <li>Sz-Ting Tzeng, Nirav Ajmeri, and Munindar P. Singh.
+Norm Enforcement with a Soft Touch: Faster Emergence, Happier Agents.
+Proceedings of the 23rd International Conference on Autonomous Agents and Multiagent Systems (AAMAS), Auckland, May 2024.</li>
+    <li>Sz-Ting Tzeng, Nirav Ajmeri, and Munindar P. Singh.
 Fleur: Social Values Orientation for Robust Norm Emergence.
 International Workshop on Coordination, Organizations, Institutions, Norms and Ethics for Governance of Multi-Agent Systems (COINE).
 Online.</li>
     <li>Sz-Ting Tzeng.
 Engineering Normative and Cognitive Agents with Emotions and Values.
 Proceedings of the 21th International Conference on Autonomous Agents and Multiagent Systems (AAMAS), Doctoral Consortium.
 Online.</li>
     <li>Sz-Ting Tzeng, Nirav Ajmeri, and Munindar P. Singh.
 Noe: Norm Emergence and Robustness Based on Emotions in Multiagent Systems.
 International Workshop on Coordination, Organizations, Institutions, Norms and Ethics for Governance of Multi-Agent Systems (COINE).
 Online.</li>